nasa/cumulus-orca/website/docs/developer/deployment-guide/creating-orca-glacier-bucket.md

 }
 ```

-Replace the value of `arn:aws:iam::909121343565:root` with the value of your
+Replace the number in `arn:aws:iam::909121343565:root` with the value of your
 account number.

 The Resource value is the bucket and bucket paths that the Cumulus application